piotrek6641/ModuleChooser/README.md

 # ModuleChooser
-Not fully functional program with  graphical interface using Java and JavaFx Scalable windows where content is adjusted to available space validation of data entered and ammount of credits Saving and loading profiles not implemented
+Not fully functional program with  graphical interface using Java and JavaFx </br>

-Screenshots:
+Scalable windows where content is adjusted to available space</br>
+validation of data entered and ammount of credits</br>
+Saving and loading profiles not implemented</br>

+<h1>Screenshots: </h1>
 First tab to create student profile and choose course
 ![Capture](https://user-images.githubusercontent.com/53794300/194555297-52bf5481-1210-4d7d-990d-b9a41f801ef7.PNG)